CumulusNetworks/docs/content/cumulus-linux-519/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 #### Clear Control Plane Policer Counters

-To aid in troubleshoooting control plane traffic issues, you can clear all control plane policer counters and counters for a specific policer ID.
+To aid in troubleshooting control plane traffic issues, you can clear all control plane policer counters and counters for a specific policer ID.

 {{%notice note%}}
 The switch clears software (NVUE counters); hardware counters remain intact.